antara2005/Mongo-DB/README.md

 ## ✅ Steps to Completion

 1️⃣ MongoDB Atlas

-🔹 Create an account on MongoDB Atlas

-🔹 Set up a free cluster

-🔹 Obtain the connection string
+To begin, one needs to create an account on MongoDB Atlas, a cloud-based NoSQL database service.
+After signing up, a free cluster can be set up, which serves as the environment for hosting the database.
+Once the cluster is ready, the connection string should be retrieved — this is essential for connecting other tools like Java or DataGrip to the database.

 2️⃣ Java Setup

-🔸 Use the MongoDB Java Driver

-🔸 Create a new Java project

-🔸 Connect and interact with MongoDB
+Next, someone should set up the Java environment.
+This involves adding the MongoDB Java Driver to the project to enable communication with the database.
+After that, a new Java project can be created, and the connection to MongoDB can be established through code.
+This setup allows one to interact with the database — inserting, retrieving, or searching for data.

 3️⃣ DataGrip Setup

-🔹 Install DataGrip

-🔹 Connect to your MongoDB cluster

-🔹 Browse and manage data visually
+In this step, one should install DataGrip, a visual database management tool.
+Using the connection string, someone can connect DataGrip to the MongoDB cluster.
+Once connected, it's possible to browse collections, view documents, and manage the database through a user-friendly interface.

 4️⃣ Video Data Management

-🔸 Create a video collection

-🔸 Add 15 video entries

-🔸 Implement sorting and search features
+Finally, a video collection needs to be created in the MongoDB database.
+After defining the structure, 15 video entries should be added with details such as title, genre, and duration.
+To improve usability, sorting and search functionality can be implemented, allowing users to quickly find or organize videos based on specific criteria.

 ------------------------------------------------------------